Miranda & Amado

 Miranda & Amado is co-counselling with three different firms in ICSID claims against Peru, with a fourth claim also on the horizon.

-With Chaffetz Lindsey, it is acting for Denmark’s Maersk Group in another claim over a delay-hit project to modernise one of the country’s largest ports.
+It is acting with Chaffetz Lindsey for Denmark’s Maersk Group in another claim over a delay-hit project to modernise one of the country’s largest ports.
 And the firm has teamed up with King & Spalding to represent a subsidiary of Houston-headquartered Quanta Services in a telecoms-related dispute.
-Both claims were filed in 2021.
+Both claims were filed in 2021 and are ongoing.

 The firm also regularly appears as counsel in arbitrations at the Lima Chamber of Commerce.
 The matters range from construction disputes to issues arising out of shareholder agreements.